 Patte was never naive.
 She has always been manipulative, condescending and used her position to always look for the ‘deal’ placing her personal interest before everyone else.
 Bottom line is that with Patte, it always has been all about the money.” – Tamarac resident George Stroker.

 On Monday, volunteers will be turning in signed petitions from the final round of the recall effort.
-Total amount of petitions represents 15 percent of the voters in her district.
+The total amount of petitions represents 15 percent of the voters in her district.

-Before this time, Atkins-Grad will have five days in which to resign saving Tamarac taxpayers the cost of a new election.
+Before this time, Atkins-Grad will have five days to resign, saving Tamarac taxpayers the cost of a new election.

-State law requires the committee get two rounds of signatures.
-The first round, which required 10 percent of all registered voters signatures was validated in May.
+State law requires the committee to get two rounds of signatures.
+The first round, which required 10 percent of all registered voters’ signatures, was validated in May.